andrey-zherikov/argparse/README.md

   "Available commands" section on help screen of the parent command.
 - `Epilog` - custom text that is printed after the list of the arguments.

+`Usage`, `Description`, `ShortDescription` and `Epilog` modifiers take either `string` or `string delegate()` value - the latter can be used to return a value that is not known at compile time.

 ### Argument

 There are some customizations supported on argument level for both `PositionalArgument` and `NamedArgument` UDAs:

 - `Description` - provides brief description of the argument.
-This text is printed next to the argument in the argument list section of a help message.
+This text is printed next to the argument in the argument list section of a help message. `Description` takes either `string` or `string delegate()` value - the latter can be used to return a value that is not known at compile time.
 - `HideFromHelp` - can be used to indicate that the argument shouldn't be printed in help message.
 - `Placeholder` - provides custom text that it used to indicate the value of the argument in help message.